Ames-Laboratory-Cyber-Group/docs/fakesite/design/protocol.md

    * Type: 1 byte => identifies the type of message this is
    * Payload Length: 2 bytes => Length, in bytes, of the message payload

-The following types of messages are currently used:
+The following types of message payloads are currently used:

 ### RunTask Message

 Sent by: Controller
 Purpose: Signal a test runner to run a particular task
 Format:

    * TaskID: 32 bytes => UUID of the task to run
    * Timestamp: 8 bytes => the "new since" time to request data from server (zeroed and ignored in push tasks)